 The only WT animal with core pathology was a 62-week-old animal that did not have access to a voluntary running wheel.
 Six of 9 Draggen mice, that did not have access to a voluntary running wheel had cores compared to 5 of 7 Draggen mice with access to a voluntary running wheel.
 In those without access to a voluntary running wheel cores were not seen in the youngest two animals (13 and 14 weeks) but were seen in a 27-week-old animal.
 In those with access to a voluntary running wheel two of the three middle-aged animals did not have cores, whilst all old animals did.
 When combined, the average age of Draggen soleus with cores was 80.6±23.3 weeks (n=11) versus an average age of 36.4±32 weeks without cores (n=5).
 Cores were found in 6 out of the 7 old (>97 weeks) Draggen soleus muscles Vs 0 out of 4 old WT.

 The finding of cores in many (6/7) old Draggen but not WT soleus suggests that the reduced caffeine contracture force in old Draggen is associated with acquired RyR1 dysfunction.
-The observation of cores in a 27-week-old animal, suggests that core formation may precede the reduction in caffeine contracture force in Draggen muscle (Fig. 5a).
+The observation of cores in a 27-week-old animal, suggests that core formation may precede the reduction in caffeine contracture force in Draggen muscle.

 Apart from the structural core pathology described above, there were no other overt myopathic or dystrophic changes, and no significant mitochondrial pathology in the ageing wild-type and Draggen mice.